-In the location specified in the environment variable RTI\LICENSE\FILE, which you may set to point to the full path of the license file, including the filename.
+3. In the location specified in the environment variable RTI_LICENSE_FILE, which you may set to point to the full path of the license file, including the filename.

-Note: When you run any of the scripts in the <NDDSHOME>/bin directory, this automatically sets the RTI\LICENSE\FILE environment variable (if it isn't already set) prior to calling the executable.
-It looks for the license file in two places: your rti\workspace directory and the installation directory (NDDSHOME).
-(See Installing Connext DDS (Section 2.1 on page 9).)
+Note: When you run any of the scripts in the <NDDSHOME>/bin directory, this automatically sets the RTI_LICENSE_FILE environment variable (if it isn't already set) prior to calling the executable.
+It looks for the license file in two places: your rti_workspace directory and the installation directory (NDDSHOME).
+(See 2.2 Paths Mentioned in Documentation on page 16.)

-- 4. In your rti\workspace/5.2.0 directory, in a file called rti\license.dat. - 5.
-In your rti\workspace directory, in a file called rti\license.dat. - 6.
-In <NDDSHOME> (the Connext DDS installation directory), in a file called rti\license.dat.
-(See Building and Running "Hello, World" (Section 3.1 on page 26) for details on NDDSHOME.)
+- 4. If you are running any of the tools/services as executables via NDDSHOME/bin/<executable script> or through Launcher: - In your rti_workspace/<version> directory, in a file called rti_license.dat. - In your rti_workspace directory, in a file called rti_license.dat. - In <NDDSHOME> (the Connext DDS installation directory), in a file called rti_license.dat. - 5.
+If you are running your own application linked with Connext DDS libraries: - In your current working directory, in a file called rti_license.dat. - In <NDDSHOME> (the Connext DDS installation directory), in a file called rti_license.dat.

+(See 3.1 Building and Running "Hello, World" on page 26 for details on NDDSHOME.)